What is the Coaching and Consulting Process?

 The following Roadmap illustrates some potential milestones or markers you will hit on the journey from healing to thriving.
 They serve as a guideline for our coaching process.
 These are not steps to be achieved in a linear sequence – after all, the process is cyclical, back-and-forth, and unique to you.

-- Identify self-sabotaging behaviours (e.g. overeating/ ‘lashing out’) and beliefs that no longer serve you (e.g. ‘People will leave me when they see the real me’).
+• Identify self-sabotaging behaviors (e.g. overeating/ ‘lashing out’) and beliefs that no longer serve you (e.g. ‘People will leave me when they see the real me’).

 2. Becoming Emotionally Resilient

-- Understand the values and functions of intense emotions, and honour them.
+• Understand the values and functions of intense emotions, and honor them.

 3. Finding Authenticity and Power in the World